openxla/stablehlo/docs/reference.md

 We can use the interpreter mechanism to fold operations with constant operand values.
-The following code snippet demonstrates an idea of the implementation for folding `stablehlo::AddOp` with Floating-point typed operands:
+The following code snippet demonstrates an idea of the implementation for folding `stablehlo::AddOp` with floating-point typed operands:

 ```C++
 OpFoldResult AddOp::fold(ArrayRef<Attribute> attrs) {